-The goal of the Pollinator Corridors Project is to provide more food and nectar resources for native pollinators by increasing native flowering plant biodiversity in Central California.
-Native pollinators are adapted to native plants and increasing native plant biodiversity supports a more diverse array of native pollinators.
-Below are links to more in depth information on some of the plants we use for building pollinator corridors in our restoration projects.
-This pollinator corridor work emphasizes early and late flowering nectar plants that support the spring and fall migrating and overwintering wild monarch butterflies.
+The Pollinator Corridors Project is providing food and nectar resources for native pollinators including monarch butterflies, native bees, and other native insects and birds by increasing native flowering plant biodiversity in Central California.
+Because native pollinators prefer to feed on native plants, we can increase their numbers and diversity by adding native plants to our landscapes.
+Our pollinator corridor plant lists emphasize early- and late-flowering nectar plants that support both spring and fall migrating and overwintering wild monarch butterflies.

 Share your planting location using Google or Apple Maps.
-To do this, drop a Pin by holding your finger on the map on your phone, then click “Share” and email the Pin to email@example.com.
+Simply drop a Pin by holding your finger on the map on your phone, then click “Share” and email the Pin to email@example.com.

 Please include the number of plants and species that you planted.
 We will use this information to create a map of the growing corridors across Central California.